Photo Tips – Camera Care in Extreme Climates

 To ensure you don’t have this problem, keep your camera safe and sound in a bag out of the sunlight so it’s not sitting in an oven.
 Consistent temperature is the key when shooting in the water…if your camera is cool and kept in the shade, you shouldn’t have any problems once you dive into the refreshing water.

 The above tips are all from my personal experiences in extreme climates.
 Of course, I can’t promise by doing everything above that your experience will be the same as mine, but they will definitely go one step towards ensuring your camera stays happy and healthy on your travels.

-Definitely don’t let the weather stop you from taking photos, just plan to protect your camera and snap away!
+Definitely don’t let the weather stop you from taking photos, either purchase gear that can withstand the elements or just plan to protect your camera and snap away!